anthonyjoeseph/fancy-todo-mvc/article-backups/shouldredux.md

 - colocated state is kinda the whole point of react (though you're certainly still allowed to use hooks for textfield input etc)
 - adding new behavior is cumbersome
 - applications with many different behaviors can become unwieldy
-- unit testing effectful code is less useful and more complex than integration testing with react-testing-library
 - the debug system is a bit arbitrary unless paired with a hot reloader

 ## [recoil](https://recoiljs.org/)